Blackhawks F Tyler Johnson sidelined by neck surgery - WHIZ News

 Johnson has one goal and two assists in eight games in his first season with Chicago after he was acquired in a July trade with Tampa Bay.
 Terry said Johnson had been trying to manage his neck pain conservatively for the past couple weeks.

+“Coming here as a new player, fresh start again, and just this happens,” interim coach Derek King said.
+“So I feel for him.
+Obviously we’d love to happen on the team, in the lineup.
+He would help us.
+But he’s got to do what’s best for Tyler, and we’ll back him up on the decisions he makes.”

-The Blackhawks also announced defenseman Connor Murphy had entered concussion protocol, and forward Jujhar Khaira was being held out of practice with an illness that isn’t related to COVID-19.
+The Blackhawks also announced defenseman Connor Murphy had entered concussion protocol, and forward Jujhar Khaira was being held out of practice with an illness that isn’t COVID-19.

 Murphy left Thursday night’s 4-3 shootout win at Washington after absorbing a big hit by Capitals star Alex Ovechkin.